jai-727/osu-Ranked-Map-Feed/README.md

 _If you're having trouble installing, you can contact me on discord at Jplayz#7492.
 Alternatively, you can open a new issue on github._

 ## References
-dhooks or Discord Hooks was made by 4rqm and can be found [here](https://github.com/4rqm/dhooks)
+Discord Hooks/dhooks was made by 4rqm and can be found [here](https://github.com/4rqm/dhooks)